 Fewer realize that it was a deliberately constructed optical illusion that gained prominence thanks to this guy.
 Check out his Wikipedia entry.
-It’s a good read.
-My personal favorite part is his claim to have created 16 new equations to go along with Maxwell’s Equations.
-You know, because the entire field of electromagnetics just wasn’t good enough.
+It's a good read.
+My favorite part is his claim to have created 16 new equations to complement Maxwell's Equations.
+You know, because the entire field of electromagnetics wasn't good enough.

-He’s more famous for insisting that artificial structures (i.e. Face on Mars) exist on various planets and that NASA is engaged in a cover-up operation to suppress public knowledge of aliens.
-I’m guessing that his argument is that the Face on Mars is supposed to be a signal to humans that there’s life on Mars.
-Only in the realm of the conspiracy theorist is it easier to construct a massive stone megalith to signal another planet rather than build a simple radio transmitter out of a power source and some wire.
+He's more famous for insisting that artificial structures (i.e. Face on Mars) exist on various planets and that NASA is engaged in a cover-up operation to suppress public knowledge of aliens.
+I'm guessing that he argues that the Face on Mars is supposed to signal humans that there's life on Mars.
+Only in the realm of the conspiracy theorist is it easier to construct a massive stone megalith to signal another planet rather than build a simple radio transmitter from a power source and some wire.

 Anyway, that discussion is not why you came here.
 Let's look at some pictures of Martian faces!

-Looks pretty normal, right?
-Back in the 1970s, NASA would not have had our modern computing power to throw at image processing.
-Even with a high end GPU working, many image processing techniques require a bit of time to run.
-Let’s look at the results of some edge detection and denoising filtering.
+It looks pretty normal, right?
+In the 1970s, NASA would not have had our modern computing power to throw at image processing.
+Even with a high-end GPU working, many image processing techniques require some time to run.
+Let's look at the results of some edge detection and denoising filtering.

 You can almost see it...
 Let's zoom in and rotate a little bit.

-Ok, now let’s be a little shady (no pun intended).
+Ok, now let's be shady (no pun intended).
 Suppose you want to process the image in such a way as to create a sensational story like the guy mentioned above.
 What if there was some creative shadowing going on?
-You know, just to highlight certain features…
+You know, to highlight certain features...

 Just for fun, let's look at a recent high-resolution picture taken of the same area.

-I think that image stands on its own for debunking the Face on Mars conspiracy.
+I think that image stands alone for debunking the Face on Mars conspiracy.
 No amount of creative shadowing is going to make that look like a human face.
-Low resolution imagery has long been the hallmark of the conspiracy theorist.
-Our natural propensity for filling in for what we want to see is what causes these types of sensational stories to take root and grow.
+Low-resolution imagery has long been the hallmark of the conspiracy theorist.
+Our natural propensity for filling in for what we want to see causes these sensational stories to take root and grow.